6.10.3. The Constraint kind¶

 Tuples, all of whose component types have kind

-also allow the manipulation of things with kind Constraint
+also allow the manipulation of things with kind Constraint, without necessarily

 -- With -XTypeFamilies -XNoConstraintKinds